What ‘DNA Repair’ Actually Means and What’s Worth Doing

 1. Eat the Right Proteins: Glycine Is Queen

 Glycine is an amino acid involved in stress regulation and tissue repair.
-Many people associate it with collagen for skin, but it also plays a role in how the body handles inflammation and recovery.
+Most people think of it as a “skin thing,” but it’s also involved in how your body handles stress and recovery.

 What to eat:

-Optional add-on: I personally love this grass-fed gelatin powder stirred into my hot drinks.
+Optional add-on: I stir this grass-fed gelatin powder into hot drinks constantly!

 2. Say No to PUFAs (Polyunsaturated Fatty Acids)

 PUFA oils (canola, soybean, sunflower, etc.) are unstable and oxidize easily.
-When they break down, they generate free radicals that literally cause DNA strand breaks.
-Your body then has to scramble to patch things up, and it can get overwhelmed.
+When they break down, they generate free radicals that can damage cells and make repair harder.

 Stick to: